 What is Broadcom’s AutoSys?

-AutoSys was originally developed by CA Technologies and acquired by Broadcom in 2018.
+AutoSys was initially developed by CA Technologies and acquired by Broadcom in 2018.

 As a part of Broadcom’s workload automation providers (AutoSys and Automic Automation), AutoSys works as an IT process automation and batch scheduling software that allows visibility to complex workloads and cloud computing by: